-send is sent if the prior expect is not successfully read, and the -expect that follows the send is the next expected string.
+The -send is sent if the prior expect is not successfully read.
+The -expect that follows the -send is the next expected string.

 For example, with strings login--login, the UUCP on the local host expects login.
-If UUCP receives login from the remote machine, it goes to the next field.
-If it does not receive login, it sends a carriage return, then looks for login again.
-If the local computer initially does not expect any characters, use the characters "" (NULL string) in the expect field.
+If UUCP receives login from the remote machine, UUCP goes to the next field.
+If UUCP does not receive login, UUCP sends a carriage return, then looks for login again.
+If the local computer initially does not expect any characters, use the characters "", for NULL string, in the expect field.
 All send fields are sent with a carriage return appended unless the send string is terminated with a \c.

-Here is an example of a Systems file entry that uses an expect-send string:
+The following is an example of a Systems file entry that uses an expect-send string: